vuejs/v2.vuejs.org/source/guide/application.md

 ## Routing

-<p class="tip">The official `vue-router` module is in active development and will be released soon.</p>
+For Single Page Applications, it is recommended to use the [offical vue-router library](https://github.com/vuejs/vue-router), which is now in technical preview.
+For more details, please refer to vue-router's [documentation](http://vuejs.github.io/vue-router/).

-You can implement some rudimentary routing logic by manually listening on hashchange and utilizing a dynamic component:
+If you just need some very simple routing logic, you can also implement it by manually listening on hashchange and utilizing a dynamic component:

 **Example:**